ricomariani/CG-SQL-author/docs/user_guide/03_expressions_fundamentals.md

 CQL supports a variety of expressions, nearly everything from the SQLite world.
 The following are the various supported operators; they are presented in order from the weakest binding strength to the strongest.
-Note that the binding order is NOT the same as C, and in some cases it is radically different (e.g. boolean math)
+Note that the binding order is NOT the same as C, and in some cases, it is radically different (e.g., boolean math)

 #### UNION and UNION ALL

 These appear only in the context of `SELECT` statements.
 The arms of a compound select may include `FROM`, `WHERE`, `GROUP BY`, `HAVING`, and `WINDOW`.
 If `ORDER BY` or `LIMIT ...
 OFFSET` are present, these apply to the entire UNION.

 Example: